devsubramanian/devsubramanian.github.io/_pages/about.md

 My hobbies and life
 ------

-Apart from my research, I like to have intellectual conversations about various different topics like AI, Neuroscience, Philosophy, Astronomy etc. Currently, I live in a grad co-op at Cornell called [Gamma Alpha][house] with 12 other people from various countries and parts of the world, which contributes to a rich experience in learning and knowing about the various cultures across the planet.
-It inspires me to know that the Nobel laureate, [Hans Bethe][nobel], was a member of this co-op.
-I also like to go star-gazing, hiking, and playing sports.
-I'm the vice-president of the [Cornell cricket club][cricket] and also play for the team.
+Apart from my research, I like to have intellectual conversations about various different topics like AI, Neuroscience, Philosophy, Astronomy etc. I like playing sports, especially cricket.
+I also like to do star-gazing, hiking, and traveling.

 ---
 ---